Catherine Sheffield, Duchess of Buckingham and Normanby: Duchess of Buckingham and Normanby

 On 16 March 1706, the widowed countess married, as his third wife, John Sheffield, 1st Duke of Buckingham and Normanby; the wedding took place at St Martin-in-the-Fields.
-The duke, a great supporter of King James, was more than thirty years older than his new duchess, and they had three children, two of whom died in infancy:
+The duke, a great supporter of King James, was more than thirty years older than his new duchess.
+Sheffield had earlier paid court to Princess Anne, a circumstance which is said to have contributed to his temporary removal from favour, but she remained attached to him as a loyal supporter of her father, James II, and as a leading figure on the Tory side.
+As queen, Anne valued the duke’s services and shared his Tory sympathies, but appears to have regarded the duchess herself with some reserve and extended her no special favour beyond that due to her rank.
+They had three children, two of whom died in infancy: